hbragge-acn/openbsw/doc/features/functional_safety.rst

 specific features and must be developed according to the safety manual of the controller, project requirements and stakeholder needs.

-The implementation of MPU, ECC, ROM check and Watchdog in ReferenceApp is specific to S32K1XX platform.
+The implementation of e.g. MPU, ECC or watchdog in ReferenceApp is specific to S32K1XX platform.

 Code Partition
 --------------